How to Design an Excellent Checkout Page? | AGENTE

 Enable inline help at this stage.
 Users may fail to correctly complete a field if it’s description is vague, and the available example is of little help.
 For example, if you ask the shopper to enter a CVV2, barely one in three users will know what it is.
 Inline help is also crucial for sensitive data fields: customers want to know why you need certain information.

 Remind Clients What They Are Buying

 Include photos and product summaries on the page.
 If there are multiple products in the cart, shoppers may still be hesitant about some of the ordered items.
 Real-life photos and short descriptions can help them to remember all the products they have selected.

 Let Customers Edit

-Very often shoppers want to make edits right on the checkout page, for example, to change a dress size, update the delivery address, change the number of ordered items, etc. It’s vital to offer them this option since the need to go back and forth between the storefront and the checkout can frustrate even extremely patient people.
+Very often shoppers want to make edits right on the eCommerce checkout page, for example, to change a dress size, update the delivery address, change the number of ordered items, etc. It’s vital to offer them this option since the need to go back and forth between the storefront and the checkout can frustrate even extremely patient people.

 Allow Users to Save Products for Later

 If possible, let shoppers remove selected items from the checkout by leveraging a ‘Save for Later’ button or by adding specific products to the ‘Wish List’.
 This enables customers to come back to the items later on.